-Both mentors must be tenure-track faculty, and members of the CCBTP training faculty at the time of the application (or have been provisionally approved as potential faculty prior to their trainee's application).
+Both mentors must be tenure-track faculty, and either members of the CCBTP training faculty at the time of the application, or have requested joining the faculty and been provisionally approved as potential faculty prior to their trainee’s application.
 Please note that membership in the Gulf Coast Consortia or in one of its other training programs does not automatically confer membership in the CCBTP program.
 Details about how to request joining the CCBTP faculty are below.

 Primary mentors are usually expected to have prior training experience, e.g. having previously been a primary or secondary mentor in a training program.
 Faculty may only be a primary mentor for one CCBTP fellow at a time.
 If a faculty mentor is already a primary mentor to a current CCBTP trainee, s/he may sponsor a new applicant (as primary mentor) shortly before the current trainee’s appointment will end, so that the two trainees’ appointments will not overlap.